 At the end of the wedding ceremony, it is customary in Switzerland for the bride and groom to be carried out by their closest friends.
 This ritual symbolises the fact that good friendships also endure in a marriage.
 There is also a beautiful custom in Switzerland for the morning after the wedding: the morning gift.
 The bride and groom give each other small sentimental gifts.
 If the husband secretly hides his gift under the bride's pillow during the night, it is said that they will have a happy and healthy marriage.

-Giving guests small presents for coming or for all their help with the preparations for the wedding is a common practice in many countries.
-The most important aspects here are the personal value and small attentions to detail.
-In some countries, including several parts of Switzerland, wedding almonds are a traditional gift for guests.
-For the classical variation of this tradition, each guest is given five sugar-coated almonds in attractive wrapping.
-Here, the almonds serve as a symbol for life and the number represents the five wishes for the wedding: health, a long life, happiness, fertility, and prosperity.
+Thanking guests for coming or for their help with the preparations with small gifts is a popular custom in many countries.
+The main thing is the sentimental value of the small gifts.
+In some countries, wedding almonds are traditional gifts for guests.
+The tradition was originally thought up by the French Sun King Louis XIV.
+In the classic version, five almonds per guest are carefully wrapped in a sugar coating.
+The almonds themselves are the symbol for life and the number stands for the five wishes for the wedding: health, a long life, happiness, fertility and prosperity.